jsalignon/cactus/docs/3_Inputs/Design.md

 ```

 ## mrna_fastq.tsv: fastq files for mRNA-Seq
-Format: Same formatting as for atac_fastq.tsv
+ => Same formatting as for atac_fastq.tsv

 ## regions_to_remove.tsv: regions to filter out during ATAC-Seq peaks preprocessing
-Format: *condition_id, Locus_name->genomic_coordinates (chromosome:start-end)*

-Peaks that overlap with regions defined in this file will be excluded from the analysis.
+**Description:** Peaks that overlap with regions defined in this file will be excluded from the analysis.
 This is particularly useful in experiments involving RNA interference, as this is known to induce a very strong sequencing signal at the repressed locus.
-The first field indicates in which sample the region should be removed and the second is the coordinates of the region to remove.
-Multiple regions can be removed for the same sample by adding multiple lines.
+Multiple regions can be removed for the same condition by adding multiple lines.

-Example:
+**Fields:**
+ - *condition_id*: condition for which the region should be removed
+ - *Locus_name->genomic_coordinates (chromosome:start-end)*: coordinates of the region to remove

+**Example:**
 ```
 gaf gaf->3L:14,747,929-14,761,049
 b170 bap170->2R:6,636,512-6,642,358